djknox/djknox.github.io/_drafts/laracon-online-2020-recap.md

 Jeffrey spoke about how using utility CSS and inline JS on reusable HTML components violates many design principles and would be considered "bad code" to a lot of developers, past and present.
 However, he makes the case for using frameworks such as [Tailwind](https://tailwindcss.com/) and [Alpine](https://github.com/alpinejs/alpine) to place utility CSS classes and inline JS on [Blade components](https://laravel.com/docs/7.x/blade#components) in order to simplify reusable units.

-Here's an example of a counter component that uses Tailwind + Alpine:
+Here's a simple example of a counter component that uses Tailwind + Alpine, showing a utility CSS class and inline JavaScript:
 ```
 <div
     class="mx-auto"